 This statement can be verified by their customers and I would find it unlikely that they would lie so clearly.
 It implies said functionality is there for customers to develop and turn it off.
 “Turn off” likely means with a One-Time-Programmable fuse.
 Tampering with such fuses likely requires intrusive hardware attacks that could only be useful on a single chip bases, on-hand and not easily replicated, most certainly not “in-field”.
-This is enough to negate any labels of backdoors.
-This also implies that the University of Cambridge might have had an unlocked chip for testing and were unaware of this feature due to lack of documentation normally provided customers.
+This would be enough to negate labeling such functionality as a backdoor.
+It would also imply that the University of Cambridge might have had an unlocked chip for testing and were unaware of this feature due to lack of documentation normally provided to some customers.

 In their leeked paper, response to the vendor and followup official paper, the University of Cambridge team do not address what type or configuration of the chip they had nor what level of documentation they had access to.
 In the leaked paper they make claims to potential attack from the network without clarifying the basis for such a claim at all.
 The method of unlocking and how the key they extracted was “used” with JTAG is not described in the initial leaked paper that caused the concern either.
 Even the slightest bit more of information on the procedure for using this key with JTAG could have helped peers determine if this was a common JTAG feature for, say, protecting customers Intellectual Property which configures the substrate of the FPGA rather than unlocking said features (yes, regardless of the fact that the nature of the register space changed).

-In their official followup paper they moderate their backdoor claims but only slightly and in a way that makes it more obvious that these claims are without base.
+In their official followup paper they moderate their backdoor claims but only slightly and in a way that makes the basis for a backdoor claim more suspect.
 The paper explains that the techniques they developed to expose flaws in the handling of memory, which are legitimate findings, can be exploited to install a trojan:

-Certainly the technique they developed does present a good way to test some silicon level security features so of course there is interest.
+Certainly the technique they developed does present a good way to test some silicon level security features and so interest is expected.
 However, it does not determine debug functionality, something that would require reverse engineering.
 In truth I have a great deal of respect for the University of Cambridge TAMPER laboratory.
 It also appears that the vendor Microsemi is trying to avoid addressing potential design flaws.
 However, the continued claim of a backdoor without further proof continues to stoke and rely on an environment of Fear, Uncertainty and Doubt that makes it difficult to understand actual risk.